 Qi Gong, Tai Chi and Their Benefits for Mesothelioma Patients

-For a mesothelioma patient there may be many mental and physical health benefits to practicing either Qi Gong or Tai Chi with an expert guide.
-They have been proven to increase relaxation, reduce stress and anxiety, improve balance and strength, reduce falls, reduce pain and inflammation, and provide many other benefits that improve the quality of life of cancer patients and others.
+A mesothelioma patient may experience several mental and physical health benefits from Qi Gong or Tai Chi, especially when practiced with an expert guide.
+These ancient practices have been proven to increase relaxation, reduce stress and anxiety, improve balance and strength, reduce pain and inflammation, and generally improve quality of life of cancer patients.

 What is Qi Gong?

-Qi Gong comes from traditional Chinese medicine and is an ancient type of exercise that integrates the body and the mind.
+Qi Gong is an ancient type of exercise that integrates the body and the mind.
 Qi means energy and Gong means skill or accomplishment, something that can be practiced.
-Qi Gong is a practice and a system of health and wellness that cultivates energy to improve and maintain health.
-Practitioners of Qi Gong are using an ancient health and wellness system that is today considered a complementary and alternative medical practice.
-Practicing Qi Gong involves learning postures and movements, breathing exercises, and mental focus.
+This practice cultivates energy to improve and maintain health.
+Practitioners use an ancient health and wellness system considered complementary or alternative medicine by modern medical professionals.
+Qi Gong uses postures, movements, breathing exercises, and mental focus.

 What is Tai Chi?

-Tai chi is a martial art that was developed in China in the 17th century.
-Like Qi Gong it is a meditative type of movement that integrates mind and body.
-It involves moving in slow, controlled, and specific ways, going smoothly from one posture to the next.
-Because this is a martial art, the postures can be used for self-defense.
-Most people today, though, use Tai Chi as a meditative type of exercise.
-It can help improve strength, balance, flexibility, and mental focus.
+Tai chi is a martial art developed in 17th century China.
+Like Qi Gong, Tai Chi is meditative movement that integrates mind and body.
+Practice uses slow, controlled movement to flow from one specific posture to the next.
+Because this is a martial art, postures can also be used for self-defense.
+However, most modern Tai Chi practitioners use it as meditative exercise.
+Tai Chi improves strength, balance, flexibility, and mental focus.

 Comparing Tai Chi and Qi Gong

-These two spiritual and physical practices from China are very similar, but there are also some key differences.
+While these two spiritual and physical Chinese practices are very similar, there are some key differences.
 According to the National Qi Gong Association, Tai Chi is a type of Qi Gong.
 Qi Gong can be practiced spiritually, medically, or martially.
-The Association describes Tai Chi as a soft and more internal type of Qi Gong (as compared to Kung Fu, another type of Qi Gong) and is considered a martial art.
-That means that the movements used are combative in nature, although they are done slowly and smoothly.
-Tai Chi is also newer than Qi Gong; it was developed only in the late 1600s, while Qi Gong has ancient origins.
+The Association describes Tai Chi as a more soft and internal type of Qi Gong (as compared to Kung Fu, another type of Qi Gong) and is considered a martial art.
+That means the movements are combative even though they are executed slowly and smoothly.
+Tai Chi is also relatively modern, developing in the late 1600s.

-Tai Chi, for instance is proven to be a good type of exercise for anyone at any age or skill or fitness level.
-It can especially help older patients or patients who have physical limitations because of illness, like cancer, regain muscle strength, balance, flexibility, and even aerobic conditioning.
-Tai Chi and Qi Gong are both known to help reduce pain, including fibromyalgia pain and arthritis.
+Although movements are slow, both practices provide a beneficial type of exercise.
+For example, Tai Chi is proven to be an excellent exercise for anyone at any age or fitness level.
+It is especially beneficial for older patients or with physical limitations due to illness.
+Tai Chi helps patients regain muscle strength, balance, flexibility, and provides aerobic conditioning.
+Tai Chi and Qi Gong are both known to reduce pain, including fibromyalgia pain and arthritis.

 Benefits for Cancer and Mesothelioma Patients

-While there are known health benefits of both Qi Gong and Tai Chi for anyone, there have also been studies that investigated and proved that there are specific benefits for cancer patients.
-One study included a group of cancer patients that were led in medical Qi Gong and a control group that only received traditional medical care.
-The Qi Gong group saw reduced inflammation in the body—inflammation can cause pain.
-They also experienced reduced side effects from treatment and an improved overall quality of life.
+Tai Chi and Qi Gong have proven benefits for anyone.
+In addition, research has proven their benefits specific to cancer patients.
+One study included cancer patients that were led in medical Qi Gong and a control group that received only traditional medical care.
+The Qi Gong group saw reduced inflammation and reduced side effects from treatment.

-For older patients, Tai Chi has been proven to be effective for improving stability and balance and reducing the number of falls.
-Many patients with mesothelioma are older and may have lost the ability to maintain stability.
-Tai Chi can not only help reduce falls, but can help patients feel safer and live with less fear about falling and getting hurt.
+For older patients, Tai Chi is proven effective for improving stability and balance and reducing the number of falls.
+Many patients with mesothelioma are older and may have lost stability.
+Tai Chi can not only helps reduce falls, but can help patients feel safer.

-For mesothelioma patients of any age, stress, anxiety and other negative feelings can greatly diminish quality of life.
-Studies have shown that practicing Qi Gong or Tai Chi can reduce stress significantly.
-They may also improve cognitive function.
-Other studies have shown that, in cancer patients, Tai Chi practice can reduce anxiety, relieve pain, and boost the immune system.
+For mesothelioma patients, stress, anxiety and other negative feelings can greatly diminish quality of life.
+Studies have shown that practicing Qi Gong or Tai Chi significantly reduces stress and improves cognitive function.
+Other studies show Tai Chi practice can relieve pain and boost the immune system.
 Some studies also found that Tai Chi reduced fatigue in patients with breast cancer.

 Risks or Potential Complications

-Tai Chi and Qi Gong are both generally considered to be safe for most people.
-There are almost no risks for someone in good health following the guidance of a trained instructor.
-For a cancer patients there may be a few risks, but these are minimal and for most are outweighed by the potential benefits.
-Anyone with certain musculoskeletal problems may not be able to practice Tai Chi safely.
-This may include joint problems, fractures, or back pain, but it depends on the individual.
-For a cancer patient with physical limitations, Qi Gong may be a better place to start, as it is more focused on wellness and is easy to adapt to individual needs and limitations.
-If you are living with mesothelioma, get your medical team’s advice before trying one of these types of exercise.
+Tai Chi and Qi Gong are considered generally safe for most people.
+There are few risks involved for those in good health, especially when they practice with the guidance of a trained instructor.
+For cancer patients, risk is minimal and are outweighed by the potential benefits.
+Anyone with certain musculoskeletal problems may be unable to practice Tai Chi safely.
+This may include joint problems, fractures, or back pain, although ability depends on the individual.
+For cancer patients with physical limitations, Qi Gong may be a better place to start.
+This practice is focused on wellness and easily adapted to meet individual needs and limitations.
+If you are living with mesothelioma, get your medical team’s advice before trying these ancient exercises.

-Tai Chi and Qi Gong are both types of meditative exercise that are different in some ways but also have much in common.
-They are both ways of integrating the mind and the body for the purpose of healing, balancing and restoring energy, and for physical and mental wellness.
-For mesothelioma patients, either of these practices can be great for relieving side effects of treatment, regaining physical fitness, and general improving quality of life.
+Tai Chi and Qi Gong are both meditative exercise that have much in common.
+They both integrate the mind and body for the purpose of balancing physical and mental wellness.
+For mesothelioma patients, both practices can be great for relieving side effects, regaining physical fitness, and improving quality of life.